Gravitational Field and Gravitational Potential

 Example: Gravitational Potential Inside and Outside a Spherical Shell (Shell Theorem)

-Coordinate Setup & Expressing Gravitational Potential in Integral Form
+Coordinate Setup & Expressing Gravitational Potential as an Integral

 Let’s find the gravitational potential inside and outside a uniform spherical shell with inner radius $b$ and outer radius $a$.
-The gravitational force due to the shell can be obtained by directly calculating the force components acting on a unit mass in the field, but using the potential method is simpler.
+While the gravitational force due to a spherical shell can be obtained by directly calculating the force components acting on a unit mass in the field, using the potential method is simpler.

-Let’s calculate the potential at point $P$ at distance $R$ from the center.
-Assuming a uniform mass distribution in the shell, $\rho(r^\prime)=\rho$, and due to symmetry about the azimuthal angle $\phi$ along the line connecting the center of the sphere and point $P$:
+In the figure above, let’s calculate the potential at point $P$ at distance $R$ from the center.
+Assuming uniform mass distribution in the shell, $\rho(r^\prime)=\rho$, and due to symmetry about the azimuthal angle $\phi$ with respect to the line connecting the sphere’s center and point $P$:

 \[r^2 = {r^\prime}^2 + R^2 - 2r^\prime R \cos\theta \label{eqn:law_of_cosines}\tag{14}\]Since $R$ is constant, differentiating this equation with respect to $r^\prime$: